tpartridge89/ElderTeej/Gameplay Guide.md

 ### Getting Started

 Create your character in Race Menu.
 There are presets available to test out by clicking on the Presets tab in the upper right-hand corner of the screen.
 You will have the option to Save Preset or Load Preset at the bottom of your screen- you can save your current build for future use, or load up one of the ones the list comes with from here.
+Please note that if you make a preset, the Discord has a channel to share it that will occasionally get included in the list!

 <img width="2560" height="1440" alt="image" src="https://github.com/user-attachments/assets/3797b659-7e4e-4ab0-b6a3-23ae4f068c18" />